pyparsing/pyparsing/docs/HowToUsePyparsing.rst

 *If you are using this documentation, but working with a 2.4.x version of pyparsing, you'll need to convert methods and arguments from the documented snake_case names to the legacy camelCase names.
-In pyparsing 3.0.x and 3.1.x, both forms are supported, but the legacy forms are deprecated; they will be dropped in a future release.*
+In pyparsing 3.x, both forms are supported, but the legacy forms are deprecated; they will be dropped in a future 4.0 release.*

 -----------